 David Becomes the King – Again

 Are you willing to speak up when you see someone doing something wrong or destructive?
-The wise woman in Abel was willing to confront Joab and offer him a better solution.
+The wise woman in Abel was willing to confront Joab and offer him a better solution than the one he was using.
 Her advice prevented a lot of damage and saved many innocent lives.